kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ### Goals

 - Support upstream Kubernetes gang scheduling for an LWS replica.
+- Represent the LWS, replica, and leader/worker scheduling levels in the API from the first release.
-- Represent one LWS as one Workload and each active replica as one PodGroup.
+- Represent one LWS as one Workload and, in the default first-phase mode, each active replica as one PodGroup.
 - Use the standard `v1alpha3` WAS building blocks and `workloadbuilder` translation library.
 - Create scheduling objects in the strict order Workload, PodGroup, then Pod.